 From now on, you will find it easier to work entirely from within the Linux Virtual Machine installed on the workstation.
-Start "Oracle VM VirtualBox" from the Windows XP environment, then start the "Molecular modelling" virtual machine by double-clicking on its icon.
+Start "Oracle VM VirtualBox" from the Windows environment, then start the "MMVM" virtual machine by double-clicking on its icon.

-You can enlarge the window or use the full-screen mode by selecting "View > Full-screen Mode" from the menu (or by pressing Host+F, which corresponds to Right-Ctrl+F).
+You can enlarge the window or use the full-screen mode by selecting "View > Full-screen Mode" from the menu (or by pressing "Right Ctrl"+F). ("Right Ctrl" is the "Host key" on Windows.)